russmckendrick/records/content/albums/the-man-from-mo-wax-music-from-the-motion-picture-12463781/index.md

 ---
 title: "Various - The Man From Mo'Wax (Music From The Motion Picture)"
-album_artist: "Various"
+artist: "Various"
-album_title: "The Man From Mo'Wax (Music From The Motion Picture)"
+album_name: "The Man From Mo'Wax (Music From The Motion Picture)"
 date: 2018-09-03
 release_id: "12463781"
 slug: "the-man-from-mo-wax-music-from-the-motion-picture-12463781"
+hideSummary: true
 cover:
     image: "the-man-from-mo-wax-music-from-the-motion-picture-12463781.jpg"
+    alt: "The Man From Mo'Wax (Music From The Motion Picture) by Various"
+    caption: "The Man From Mo'Wax (Music From The Motion Picture) by Various"
-tags: ["Electronic", "Hip Hop"]
+genres: ["Electronic", "Hip Hop"]
-hideSummary: true
+styles: ["Trip Hop", "Breakbeat", "Broken Beat", "Downtempo", "Leftfield"]
 ---

 ## Tracklisting